 New Year’s Resolutions to Kick-Off the Year

-What are your New Year Resolutions for 2019?
-Lose weight, exercise more and get in better shape are almost always number 1 or at least in the top 5.
+What are your New Year Resolutions for 2020?
+Lose weight – check, exercise more – check, and get in better shape – long overdue!
+They are there for me almost every year.
 But then life happens!
-Sometimes you keep such a resolution for a few weeks or maybe even a few months with strong encouragement.
-After that, the busy days of spring begin to take over – that new treadmill you invested in becomes a clothes hanger and that gym membership is all but forgotten, “(Yawn) I’m just too tired today …”
+Sometimes I keep such a resolution for a few weeks or maybe even a few months with strong encouragement.
+After that, the busy days of spring begin to take over.

-Instead, make one of your resolutions for 2019 to review your financial and estate plans.
-Significant life changes are something that should trigger in your mind the question, “Do I need to change my will or trust?” or “Should I change any of my beneficiary designations?”
+Instead, join me and make one of your resolutions for 2020 to review family financial and estate plans.
+Significant life changes (and even significant market changes) are something that should trigger in our minds the question, “Do I need to change my will or trust?” or “Should I change any of my beneficiary designations?”
 If you need an easy way to keep track of your bequests and beneficiary designations on bank accounts, IRAs and financial or investment accounts, make a list.
 It is best done on a computer file so you do not have to re-do the entire document each time there is a change, but then print it and keep it with your estate and financial documents just in case your computer files are somehow lost.
 For a few additional thoughts on this topic, see A Few Estate Planning Pitfalls (especially #3) and A Few More Estate Planning Pitfalls.

 Also, think about adding a few fresh ideas in which your entire family can become involved!
-Here are some suggestions to prayerfully consider.
+Here are some things we are trying that I can offer as suggestions to prayerfully consider.

-1. Serve: Serve together as a family, a small group or just as a group of friends.
+- Serve: Serve together as a family, a small group or just as a group of friends.
 Find a ministry that touches your heart and about which you can be passionate.
 Schedule yourself to serve regularly in this ministry with your family, a group of friends, or involve your small group.
 On a simpler note, you can visit a friend you haven’t seen in a while, perhaps someone out with an illness or injury.
 Always remember that stewardship is a L.I.F.E activity that is not limited to dollars and cents.
 It involves your Labor, your Influence, your Financial resources, and your Expertise, your entire L.I.F.E.
+Stop by the MVNT booth in the Gatheria at Idlewild.
+Learn how you can discover God’s gifting to you and put your gift(s) into joyful service.
+You can give an hour a week – yes, you really can.

 2. Broaden your view: Look for new opportunities to broaden your stewardship.
 Never neglect giving your tithe to your home church.
 Check out Does the New Testament Teach Tithing?
 Know that God has also called us to give over and above the tithe.
 Read and reflect upon Deuteronomy 15, Matthew 23:23, and Luke 12:33-34.